Michigan's QB battle among many in Big Ten that started in spring and will ramp up again in the fall

 Quarterback discussions always dominate spring football, never more than this year in the Big Ten with transfers coming and going and only a handful of starters returning.

-Just four of the 14 teams — and two of the four from the Pac-12 that join the conference July 1 — appear set at the position.
+Just four of the 14 teams — and two of the four from the Pac-12 that join the conference in August — appear set at the position.

 Defending national champion Michigan will go into preseason practice with a three-man competition to replace J.J.
 McCarthy.
 Alex Orji and Davis Warren were the starters in the spring game last Saturday.
 Jack Tuttle, granted a seventh year of eligibility, missed the spring while recovering from an injury.

-Note: This story has been corrected to correct the month of the Pac-12 school’s entry to the Big Ten.
-It is August, not July.